coderms1/ec-py/README.md

 The scripts in this repo cover:

--Basic printing
+- Basic printing
--Variables and user input
+- Variables and user input
--If/else decisions
+- If/else decisions
--Loops
+- Loops
--Functions
+- Functions
--Simple calculators
+- Simple calculators
--Small interactive programs
+- Small interactive programs
--File handling (intro level)
+- File handling (intro level)

 #### 🧠 How to use